 We do not sponsor refugees, find sponsors or serve individual newcomers.
 We do not help with immigration issues.

 We offer services such as networking and training at no cost.
-Any private sponsor group in Ontario can become a member by completing the Contact Us form.
+Any private sponsor group in Ontario can become associated with PRSN by completing the Contact Us form, to receive information about our activities.

 We are the go-to source for information-sharing, and problem-solving around specific post-arrival issues, as well as training to develop best practice.
 Experienced sponsors can mentor first-time sponsors with immediate answers to pressing issues.

 If you are a private sponsor in another province or territory, we would love to talk about how you can set up a network in your jurisdiction.
-Get in touch with us at our email address.
+Get in touch with us at email@example.com

 We all benefit when we connect, learn and share.
 We have an opportunity to close the gaps in support to private refugee sponsors when we work together.
-We have an opportunity to create stronger relationships with settlement agencies when we identify what we need to ensure best practice.
-And, we will be better able to demonstrate the important role we play in settling newcomers in Canada, whether we are in an urban centre or a rural community.
+We have an opportunity to create stronger relationships with settlement agencies and sponsorship agreement holders (SAHs), and we identify what we need to do to ensure best practice.
+We will be better able to demonstrate the important role we play in settling newcomers in Canada, whether we are in an urban or a smaller or rural community.
 We are here for you.

 Between November 2015 and December 2016, close to 40,000 Syrians arrived in Canada.
 Forty-five per cent of those newcomers were privately sponsored.
 Data collected from a variety of sources documented the challenges in both government- assisted refugee settlement and settlement by private sponsors.